 If a company has an app revision or new feature and wants to get the news out, a related procedure in Twitter might support marketing efforts.
 (As in, here’s our new feature; here’s how to use it.)
 It also never hurts a company to promote visibility of their products, keeping the company in mind.
 Pointing out features that would help users and save them time is always a good idea.

 People are growing accustomed to getting information right now.
 They may not have the patience to look through online docs to find it.
 I cannot emphasize real-time considerations enough.
 There’s also always the possibility that one of your tweets will be picked up and distributed immediately once it hits the airwaves.

 Either put a quick procedure in Twitter, or put in one tweet that links to the appropriate location in online docs or some other location, such as a SharePoint portal.
 Help your users.
 Answer their questions before they know they need them.
 Fix their problems.
 Monitor support questions and get something out there once in a while.
 Why not put a short FAQ in your support feed, particularly if it’s asked regularly?

 After all, excellent customer service is always a good idea.
 Given that tech writers must perpetually sell their worth to a company, it sure can’t hurt to help customers.

 Go Where Your Users Are

 If users are scanning Twitter regularly or using Facebook, that’s where some of your docs should be.
 If they’re reading your blogs, think about adding procedures there.
-You can embed Twitter feeds in multiple places: WordPress sites, Facebook, LinkedIn, and Google Wave.
+You can embed Twitter feeds in multiple platforms.
 Also, in Facebook, people can leave comments for each tweet that becomes a status item in Facebook.
-Look at the Mashable page for an example.

 Remember: social media is a primary mode of communication these days.
 Start using it, if you’re not already.
 If nothing else, mentions of detailed docs and links to them can easily be integrated into these locations.